gmiklos-inst/codelabs/todo-spring/4-database-access.md

 spring.jpa.properties.hibernate.dialect = org.hibernate.dialect.PostgreSQLDialect
 ```

+You can also create a separate `application.properties` file under `test/resources` to use a separate
+database when running your integrationt tests.

 ## Apply these changes
 It is time we start using a real `Repository`!
 * Delete the `DummyTodoItemRepository`